hbowie/notenik-KB/Status.md

 The text values may be modified by placing a series of integer + label pairs in the Value area of the relevant template file, with separating punctuation.
 Such a template line might look something like this:

 	Status: 1 - Idea; 4 - In Work; 9 - Published;

+See these commands beneath the Note menu.
+Note that these are designed to be used in Display mode, not in Edit mode.

+* Toggle Status - Switches from least complete to most, and back again.
+* Increment Status - Bump to the next stage in the Collection's lifecycle.

+There's also a command beneath the Collection menu to Close all Completed Tasks, which will look for all tasks with a status of Completed and change them to Closed.

+Look under the File menu for an option to Purge Notes that have been Canceled or Completed.
+You'll be given the option of discarding the purged Notes, or of copying them to another location.